spanndemic/mobilecpptutorials/docs/_posts/2017-09-16-hello-world-app-part-2.md

   - /your-first-cross-platform-djinni-app-part-2-ios/
 ---

-In Part 2 of this tutorial, we will add a target to our Xcode workspace for our platform-specific iOS app code, build out a simple UI for our app in Xcode, and finally publish the app on the iOS simulator or an iOS device.
+In Part 2 of this tutorial, we will add a target to our Xcode workspace for our platform-specific iOS app code, build out a simple UI for our app in Xcode, and finally publish the app to the iOS simulator.

 ## Add an iOS Target to the Xcode Project